Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 And we can think of each of these heads as a different feature, and when we pass these features to a new network we can calculate a very rich representation of the sentence.
 Calculating this computations for the three heads or the eight heads or whatever the number, the concatenation of these three value or 8 values is used to compute the output of the multi head attention and so the final value is the concatenation of all of these h heads and then finally multiplied by a matrix W0.

-Question :-
+Questions :-

-- How does the concatenation work ?
+    • How does the concatenation work ?
-- What is the point of multiplying it by Wo ?
+    • What is the point of multiplying it by Wo ?

 So doing self attention multiple times, we now understand the multi-head attention mechanism, which lets us ask multiple questions for every single word and learn a much richer and much better representation for every word.